systemshift/memex-server/docs/API.md

 - Edges represent typed relationships between nodes
 - Each node can have multiple versions
 - Links maintain the acyclic property
+- Content is stored as chunks for efficiency and deduplication

 ## Endpoints